Topology-based Representative Datasets to Reduce Neural Network Training Resources: Representative Datasets

 Here, DominatingSet$(G_\varepsilon(X_c))$ refers to a dominating set obtained from the proximity graph $G_\varepsilon(X_c)$.
-Among the existing algorithms in the literature to obtain a dominating set, we will use, in our experiments in Section \ref{sec:experimentalresults}, the algorithm proposed in \cite{Matula87} that runs in $O(|X|\cdot |E|)$.
-Therefore, the complexity of Algorithm \ref{algo} is $O(|X|^2+|X|\cdot |E|)$ because of the size of the matrix of distances between points and the obtaining of the dominating set.
+Among the existing algorithms in the literature to obtain a dominating set, we will use, in our experiments in Section \ref{sec:experimentalresults}, the algorithm proposed in \cite{Matula87} that runs in $O(\lvert X \rvert\cdot |E|)$.
+Therefore, the complexity of Algorithm \ref{algo} is $O(\lvert X \rvert^2+\lvert X \rvert\cdot |E|)$ because of the size of the matrix of distances between points and the complexity of the algorithm to obtain the dominating set.